 I am the sole heiress, currently POA, his caregiver and will be executor.
 There is a mortgage and an equity loan not in my name but my parents.
 My mother is dead.
 Dad is alive by very sick.
 Both of their names are joint owners on the house title and the mortgage and equity loan.
 He has a registered...
 Read more »

 You need to go see an attorney.
 You need to verify the house was joint with survivorship between your parents so it can be transferred out of your mom's name and into your father's name.
 If the house is not in survivorship between your parents you have a lot issues to work through.
-If the house...Read more »
+If...Read more »

 In my will, my two children will get 95% of my estate, and the remaining 5% will go to my four grandchildren.
 BUT, all my annuities, bank accounts, CDs, etc are POD to my two children.
 So how will my grandchildren get anything at all?

 They won't.
 Your will does not control assets with beneficiary designations.
 You will need to trust your children to follow wishes, or revise your plan to provide for your grandchildren.
 If you are worried about probate you may want to consider a living trust.

 Sister in law (SIL) who also was named sole heir in their wills.
 No other assets except small bank account less than $1000 which was joint with SIL & used to pay house related bills.
 No probate estate opened.
 SIL has sold house.
 Is she obligated to pay any of Spouse's medical bills with...
 Read more »